Timmeey86/MonoGameTutorial/doc/7_summary_and_outlook.md

 Next steps you could take from this point:

+- Create a Pull Request from your branch on GitHub and merge it back to your `master` (you can also do this on the command line of course).
+When doing it on GitHub, I recommend picking the `Squash and Merge` option from the dropdown after creating and before acceppting the pull request.
 - If you haven't done already, set up an actual project for your app.
 - Set up a Unit Testing / other testing framework and integrate it into your Continuous Integration pipeline - The less effort it takes to write a test when you need it, the more likely you are going to write it.
 So why not set this up right now?
 - Add more platforms to your project and the release pipeline.